funcai/funcai-php/Readme.md

     docker-compose exec app bash

-to get a Terminal inside of the docker container
+to get a Terminal inside of the docker container.

+Alternatively you can just setup a PHP 7.4 environment locally and use that.

 #### Better phpstorm support (optional)
 Go to your settings and open "Languages & Frameworks -> PHP -> PHP Runtime -> Others".
 Make sure "FFI" is checked.